Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0.md

 ## Using Auth0 actions

-[Auth0 actions](https://auth0.com/docs/customize/actions) can be used to customize the application in Auth0.
-Using Auth0 actions, you can configure the application name in Auth0 to be something custom, instead of the default name set by the developer in the Dev Portal.
-Here's an example that sets the application name to be `konnect_portal_id+konnect_developer_id+konnect_application_id`.
-For some other actions it is possible to make changes directly via the api object passed to the `onExecuteCredentialsExchange`.
+[Auth0 actions](https://auth0.com/docs/customize/actions) allow you to customize your application in Auth0.
+With Auth0 actions, you can configure a custom application name in Auth0, rather than using the default name set by the developer in the Dev Portal.
+For example, you can set the application name to be a combination of `konnect_portal_id`, `konnect_developer_id`, and `konnect_application_id`.
+For certain other actions, changes can be made directly via the API object passed to `onExecuteCredentialsExchange`.

 1. Follow the [Auth0 documentation](https://auth0.com/docs/customize/actions/write-your-first-action#create-an-action) to create a custom action on the "Machine to Machine" flow.